Tanmay7404/CampusCart/README.md

 ## Installation of the Project

-1. Clone the project by -  `git clone --recursive https://github.com/iks1/PickMeUp.git` to ensure it clones all the submodules as well.
+1. Clone the project by -  `git clone https://github.com/Tanmay7404/CampusCart.git`.
-2. Go to the directory PickMeUp by -  `cd PickMeUp`
-3. To make sure the submodules are updated run the command -  `git submodule update --remote`
-4. Follow the next procedures to run the project in your local environment.

 ## Running the Project